-T

-any benefits, the conduct of the

-given personnel of CDFH shall

-comply with the provisions of these

-Principles and relevant procedures

-shall have been carried out:

-1. The conduct is undertaken to

-meet business needs and is in-

-accordance with local courtesy,

-convention, or custom during

-domestic (or foreign) visits,

-reception of guests, promotion-

-of business, and communication

-and coordination.

-2. The conduct has its basis in

-ordinary social activities that are
+Article 8 Except under one of the following circumstances, when providing, accepting, promising, or requesting, directly or indirectly, any benefits, the conduct of the given personnel of CDFH shall comply with the provisions of these Principles and relevant procedures shall have been carried out:

+- 1. The conduct is undertaken to meet business needs and is in accordance with local courtesy, convention, or custom during domestic (or foreign) visits, reception of guests, promotion of business, and communication and coordination. - 2.
+The conduct has its basis in ordinary social activities that

-attended or others are invited to
+are attended or others are

-hold in line with accepted social
+invited to hold in line with

+accepted social custom,

-custom, commercial purposes,
+commercial purposes, or

-or developing relationships.
+developing relationships.

 3. Invitations to guests or

 attendance at commercial

-activities or factory visits in
+activities or factory visits

-relation to business needs, when
+in relation to business needs,

-the method of fee payment,
+when the method of fee

+payment, number of

-number of participants, class of
+participants, class of

-accommodations, and the time
+accommodations, and the

-period for the event or visit have
+time period for the event or

-been specified in advance.
+visit have been specified in advance.

-4. Attendance at folk festivals that
+4. Attendance at folk festivals

-are open to and invite the
+that are open to and invite

-attendance of the general
+the attendance of the

-public.
+general public.

 5. Other conduct that complies

 with the rules of CDFH.

-Article 8 CDFH personnel may not Add the provisions by
+Article 8 CDFH personnel may Add the provisions by

-directly or indirectly providing, stipulating the prohibition
+not directly or indirectly stipulating the

+providing, promising, prohibition of offering

-promising, demanding, or accepting of offering and accepting
+demanding, or accepting any and accepting bribery,

-any form of improper benefits bribery, with reference to
+form of improper benefits with reference to

-to/from customers, agents, article 10 of the TWSE
+to/from customers, agents, article 10 of the

-contractors, suppliers, civil servant, "Ethical Corporate
+contractors, suppliers, civil TWSE "Ethical

-or other stakeholders in the course Management Best
+servant, or other stakeholders in Corporate

-of conducting business.
+the course of conducting Management Best

+business.
 Practice Principles for

 TWSE/GTSM Listed

 Companies".

-Article 9 Except under any of the Move this article to article
+Article 9 Except under any Move this article to

-circumstances set forth in the 5 of Procedures.
+of the circumstances set forth article 5 of

-L 1
+in the preceding article, when Procedures.

+any personnel of CDFH are

+provided with or are

+promised, either directly or

-preceding article, when anypersonnel of CDFH are providedwith or are promised, eitherdirectly or indirectly, any benefitsby a third party, the matter shall be handled in accordance with thefollowing procedures:
+indirectly, any benefits by a

+third party, the matter shall be

+handled in accordance with

+the following procedures:

-- 1. If there is no relationship of interest between the party-providing or offering the benefit and the official duties of CDFH's personnel, the personnel shall-report to their immediate supervisor within 3 days from the acceptance of the benefit, and the Compliance department shall be notified if necessary. - 2.
-If a relationship of interest does exist between the party providing or offering the benefit and the official duties of CDFH's-personnel, the personnel shall-return or refuse the benefit, and shall report to his or her-immediate supervisor and notify the Compliance department.
+1. If there is no relationship of

+interest between the party

+providing or offering the benefit and the official duties of CDFH's personnel, the personnel shall report to their immediate supervisor within 3 days from the acceptance of the benefit, and the Compliance department shall be notified if necessary.

+2. If a relationship of interest does exist between the party providing or offering the benefit and the official duties of CDFH's personnel, the personnel shall return or refuse the benefit, and shall report to his or her immediate supervisor and notify the Compliance department.
 When the benefit cannot be returned, then within 3 days from the acceptance of the benefit, the personnel shall refer the matter to the Compliance department for handling.

-"A relationship of interest-between the party providing or-offering the benefit and the official duties of CDFH's personnel," as-referred to in the preceding-paragraph, refers to one of the-following circumstances:
+"A relationship of interestbetween the party providingor offering the benefit and the official duties of CDFH'spersonnel," as referred to inthe preceding paragraph, refers to one of the followingcircumstances: